 What's an HOA?

 So you just toured a home and your Realtor mentioned that the community has an HOA.
-Well what exactly does that mean?
+What exactly does that mean?
 HOA stands for Homeowner’s Association and it usually comes with a fee to cover neighborhood amenities and ensure a certain level of standards in the community.
 The HOA fee is required for living in that community and being a part of the association.
 HOA fees are different based upon the neighborhood and can be collected monthly, quarterly, semi-annually or annually.
 Generally the more services or amenities offered, the higher the fee.

 Some homeowners specifically search for communities that implement HOA fees as it often plays a role in maintaining the value of a home and community.
-Others would prefer to live in an area that does not provide a HOA as it can dictate some of the things you can and can’t do with your property which could be limiting if your goal is to do what you want with your home.
+Others would prefer to live in an area that does not provide an HOA as it can dictate some of the things you can and can’t do with your property which could be limiting if your goal is to do what you want with your home.

 There are a number of things that an HOA can provide to a community, so make sure you research what will be covered if the home you are considering is part of an HOA.

 Sets and controls community standards